Looking for the ultimate menu for Thanksgiving dinner? We’ve got you covered! We’ve even included a shopping list and all the recipes!

 - Go grocery shopping to purchase all non-perishable food items + turkey.

-- Begin thawing turkey in refrigerator (this time will vary, based on size—check instructions on package!)
+- Begin thawing the turkey in the refrigerator (this time will vary, based on size—check instructions on the package!)

 - Make the Cranberry Compote.
 This is better made a few days ahead of time.

 - Purchase perishable food items, that you want to be super fresh.
 Example the Arugula or fresh bread from the bakery.

 - Prep Twice Baked Sweet Potatoes through Step 4